-The Santa Clarita CA-based company Princess Cruises announced it will lay off or furlough about 50% of its Californian workforce because of the economic impact of the ongoing Coronavirus (COVID-19) pandemic.
+The Santa Clarita CA-based company Princess Cruises announced it will lay off or furlough about 50% of its Californian workforce because of the economic impact of the ongoing COVID-19 pandemic.

 One of the Carnival Corporation's subsidiaries, Princess' officials said the paused (globally and fleetwide) passenger shipping operations forced the company to reduce its shoreside employment.
 Princess said in a statement: